 1. NSSAAF receives an authorization revocation request from AAA-S. The request includes the GPSI of the Remote UE.

-NOTE: Existing protection mechanisms for communications between NSSAAF and AAA-S as per TS 33.501 [14] are assumed (e.g., for privacy of GPSI, S-NSSAI).
+NOTE: Existing protection mechanisms for communications between NSSAAF and AAA-S as per TS 33.501 [14] are assumed (e.g., for the privacy of GPSI, S-NSSAI).

 2. NSSAAF requests UDM to get the ID of the AMF serving the Remote UE.
 NSSAAF receives AMF ID and Relay UE GPSI (UDM has obtained info about Relay UE and its AMF prior, see clause 6.24.2.1, step 7).